jdpark7/uni-chatbot/university-data/curriculum.md

 CREDITS

 It is very important that final grades are checked each semester to ensure accurate reporting.
-Credits are awarded for passing the semester°Øs work unless the student is repeating an academic class that has already been passed with a grade of C or higher.
+Credits are awarded for passing the semester‚Äôs work unless the student is repeating an academic class that has already been passed with a grade of C or higher.
 Challenges to final grades must be made in writing to the counselor and teacher of record within 15 days of the final reporting of grades and grade changes after the 15-day timeline will not be granted.
 Only the teacher of record can make a grade change and grade changes will only be made in rare situations where
 Course Selection

 typographical or calculation errors can be established.
 If the written request for a grade change is denied, the parent/student may make one written appeal to OCSA administration.
 The written decision of OCSA administration is final.
-In the rare event that a student cannot complete coursework requirements before the posting of the final semester grades, the student may request in writing to the teacher of record and counselor to take an °∞incomplete°± in the course.
+In the rare event that a student cannot complete coursework requirements before the posting of the final semester grades, the student may request in writing to the teacher of record and counselor to take an ‚Äúincomplete‚Äù in the course.
 The approval for an incomplete grade will be made at the discretion of the teacher of record.
 If approved, the student will be granted up to 15 school days to complete and submit any work.
 A final grade will be issued after the 15-day timeline extension.
 School Counselors can help answer any questions about this.

 WEIGHTED GRADES POLICY